shikhu51197/reactnativenew/README.md

 # Features
 ⭕UI Implementation: The app's user interface is designed with a user-centric approach, featuring screens for signup and login.

 ⭕Signup Screen: A form-based interface allowing new users to register for the application.
 It provides input fields for essential user information and performs real-time error validation, ensuring data accuracy.
 Upon successful completion, user data is securely stored.
+Vibrate for 10ms if any button is clicked.

 ⭕Login Screen: Existing users can access the application by providing their registered email ID and password.
 The interface includes input fields for login credentials, error handling for invalid attempts, and a "Login" button for user authentication. data handling via local storage.